-A. We are happy to provide one on one training and information for those who have immediate needs.
-Our office periodically provides an overview in conjunction with the UIS Office of Grants and Contracts and the Central Illinois Nonprofit Resource Center (CINRC) located in Brookens Library.
+A. Our office periodically provides an overview in conjunction with the UIS Office of Grants and Contracts and the Central Illinois Nonprofit Resource Center (CINRC) located in Brookens Library.
 We are also available for tailored presentations to colleges or departments.

 Q. Where are you located?

-A. Our office is located on the 5th floor of the UIS Public Affairs Center, PAC 591.
+A. Our office is located on the fifth floor of the UIS Public Affairs Center, PAC 591.